Sensor for detecting floods and water leaks inside data centers, server rooms, commercial buildings, outdoor cabinets and other critical facilities.

 Haven't checked out the above video?
 Following illustration will show you how our water leak detection system works.

 The flooding sensor connects to a base unit using a standard RJ45 network cable.
 The network cable tranmits data and power from the base unit to the water sensor.
 The sensor comes with a 6m/20ft reusable water sensitive cable.
 The cable can be daisy chained up to 30m/100ft.
+The cable is constructed of two sensing wires,

 at last see where your leaks are